 Tool: GA4

-E-commerce purchases may be similar to Conversions but give you more information about what is being purchased.
+Ecommerce purchases can be similar to Conversions but give you more information about what is being purchased.
 This indicates your most popular products/services and changing trends over time.
 Like Page Views, a low number of purchases could indicate that there’s room for improvement on individual product pages.

-By looking at the number of products that were added to a basket, compared to the amount of purchases, you can also potentially identify issues.
-Why was a purchase not completed?
+By looking at the number of products that were added to a basket compared to the amount of purchases, you can also potentially identify issues.
+If there’s a large disparity, as yourself why.
+Is there an issue with the payment gateway?
+Is a page failing to load?
+Is the copy misaligned with expectations?

 Conclusion